daniel-isidro/master_kschool/master_class_30.md

 * Benefits: free, integrated with BigQuery and CloudML.
 Useful for VMs with pre-installed libraries
 * Cons: sometimes there is not powerful enoguh, not to be used in production environments

+Use Jupyter notebooks with BigQuery for big data, do not use big dataframes for that, as python is slower

+### Cloud Composer

+Useful for night batches uploading to BigQuery

+Automatization and orchestation

+Minimum 300 USD/month

+### Data Fusion

+Integrates data, without coding

+Build data analytics applications for on-premise cloud

+Visual, not like Hadoop/Spark

+One time uoloading or recurring

+Can be used alone or with Composer

+Very expensive (around 1,000 USD/month, DataPrep is much cheaper but more limited)

+### Data Catalog

+Effective solution for data discovery of all data assets, spread across multiple projects and systems

+Data Governance recommendation: all users can view metadata, but can only access permitted datasets This way all users can know available tables and not generate them again